-С Common Overall Data So Scene Link Settings Setti ngs Settings required for linked scene operation between multiple groups.
-Da ata for Eac h De evice Group User Defined Button Settings inec Button Settings Settings required for component parameter control from the DME64N/DME24N or ICP1 panel.
+Common Overall Data So cene Link Settings Setti ngs Settings required for linked scene operation between multiple groups.
+Da ata ata for Each Device Group evice Group U: lser Defined Button Settings d Button Settings Settings required for component parameter control from the DME64N/DME24N or ICP1 panel.
 Up to 24 parameters can be registered for control.
-G Global Parameter Link Settings neter Link Settings Settings required for linked operation of the same types of parameters between multiple devices.
-D ata Use ed b y the Scene Manager N 1IDI prog gram Change Settings Settings required to allow scene selection via MIDI commands.
-S Scene The information required to switch audio data processing setups.
+G ilobal Parameter Link Settings neter Link Settings Settings required for linked operation of the same types of parameters between multiple devices.
+Da ata Used by the Scene Manager y the Scene Manager М IIDI program Change Settings gram Change Settings Settings required to allow scene selection via MIDI commands.
+So Scenes The information required to switch audio data processing setups.
 Scenes include configurations and preset data.
 The Scene Manager facilitates registration and management of scene data.
 Up to 999 scenes can be registered, and registered scenes are managed by their scene numbers.
-Di ata 1 for Each Device Co onfigurations A combination of the audio signal processing, audio input/ output, and external device control components and their interconnections, created to create the desired audio system.
+Da ata [·] for Each Device Co onfigurations A combination of the audio signal processing, audio input/output, and external device control components and their interconnections, created to create the desired audio system.
 Local Parameter Link Settings Settings that allow linked operation between similar types of internal DME parameters.
 Component Link Settings Settings that allow linked operation between similar types of internal DME components.
 External Device Settings Settings required to allow control of component parameters from external devices.
 Independent settings are required for each device.
-The external devices that can be used are as follows: • MIDI Controller (MIDI Control Change, Parameter Change). • GPI Controller. • DAW Controller. • AMX, Crestron, and other remote controllers.
-Pr eset Parameters The settings for the components in a configuration.
+The external devices that can be used are as follows: • MIDI Controller (MIDI Control Change, Parameter Change). • GPI Controller. • DAW Controller. • AMX, Crestron, and other remote controllers. • PM5D or other compatible mixing console (controlling DME internal head amp) Pr reset Parameters The settings for the components in a configuration.
 Audio processing setups can be switched by changing the preset parameters.
 Components included in the preset parameter set are as follows: • GEQ, MatrixMixer, and other audio signal processing components. • Internal AD/DA (DME24N), Cascade (DME64N), and MY card I/O components. • Components for external devices such as the AD8HR and AD824 remote head amplifiers.